zonca/italianschoolsd-website/site/content/contact/_index.md

 title: "Contact"
 logo: "/img/logo.svg"
 contact_entries:
-  - heading: Location
+  - heading: Classes location
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
+    text: "University City, 92122, San Diego"
-  - heading: Working hours
+  - heading: Mailing address
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
+    text: "Italian school of San Diego LLC, 1401 21st Street Suite R Sacramento 95811"
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!
+Make sure you register to our newsletter in the website footer to receive latest news for us.

+You can also find us on Instagram, Twitter and Facebook at `italianschoolsd`.